Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Results

-The fact that both 2PCF and peaks count methods individually prefer different values for the cosmological parameters is expected, given that they both probe slightly different physical scales, and react to the DES-Y1 shape noise in completely different ways.
+The fact that both 2PCFs and peaks count methods individually prefer different values for the cosmological parameters is expected, given that they both probe slightly different physical scales, and react to the DES-Y1 shape noise in completely different ways.
 This is further supported by our measurements on the mean of the SLICS mocks presented in Appendix \ref{sec:syst_pipeline}, which correspond to noise-free data and show an excellent agreement in the best-fit values.
-We note that similar results have been observed in the literature already, notably when comparing the inferred cosmology from the 2PCF and power spectra analyses of the HSC-Y1 data \citep{HSCY1_2PCF,HSCY1_Cell} and of the KiDS-1000 data \citep{KiDS1000_Asgari}.
-Some fluctuations are expected and statistically consistent, as demonstrated in \citet{KiDS1000_Joachimi}.
-We show with mock surveys in Appendix \ref{subsec:tension} that the observed difference of $\Delta \Omega_{\rm m}=0.2$ is frequent, and that the tension between the two methods is low, enabling us to carry out a joint 2PCF+peaks likelihood analysis.
+We note that similar results have been observed in the literature already, notably when comparing the inferred cosmology from the 2PCFs and power spectra analyses of the HSC-Y1 data \citep{HSCY1_2PCF,HSCY1_Cell} and of the KiDS-1000 data \citep{KiDS1000_Asgari}, where it was shown that some fluctuations are expected and statistically consistent.
+We show with mock surveys in Appendix \ref{subsec:tension} that the observed difference of $\Delta \Omega_{\rm m}=0.2$ is frequent, and that the tension between the two methods is low, enabling us to carry out a joint 2PCFs+peaks likelihood analysis.
 For consistency, our fiducial case again excludes the cross-tomographic redshift bins in the peak count data, and results in a best-fit value of:

 with contours presented in red in Fig. \ref{fig:cosmo_wCDM}.
-The best-fit value in this case is consistent with both the 2PCF and the peak statistics, with a $\sim$20\% smaller fractional uncertainty on $S_8$.
+The best-fit value in this case is consistent with both the 2PCFs and the peak statistics, with a $\sim$20\% smaller fractional uncertainty on $S_8$.
 The joint analysis achieves 4.6\% precision, fast approaching the 3.8\% precision achieved by the DES-Y1 $3\times$2-pts analysis \citep{DESY1_3x2}.
-We note that the same 20\% increase in precision is reported in M18 when comparing peaks and 2PCF.
+We note that the same 20\% increase in precision is reported in M18 when comparing peaks and 2PCFs.
 However, their treatment of the systematics is simpler in comparison to this study, which likely affects their real precision gain.
 The analysis variant in which the cross-tomographic terms are included yields a promising 3.2\% measurement, with:

 however a better modelling of systematics is required before we can exploit this configuration.